sayareddy5/project-service-dogs/README.md

 # Note:

-Make sure to replace the placeholder values with your actual credentials and customize the instructions as needed.
+Make sure to replace the placeholder values with your actual credentials.